ThyPandaKing/RISC_Vs_US/Compiler/README.md

 * [Known issues and limitations](#known-issues-and-limitations)

 ## Introduction
-1. In this project you can find a compiler for the programming language developed by #RISC_Vs_US team.
+1. In this project you can find a compiler for the programming language developed by <mark style="background-color: lightblue">RISC_Vs_US</mark> team.

 ## Installation and Usage